Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 For the user, the flow is simple.

-3. Traefik sees the new domain on its next HTTP provider poll.
+docs.acme.comto apidex.dev or to the server IP they're given. - Traefik sees a new domain pop up on its next HTTP provider poll.

-No one has to approve or provision anything by hand.
+No one has to approve or provision anything manually!

 Wildcard subdomains like *.apidex.dev are handled separately with a HostRegexp rule in Docker labels.